KristiyanVachev/Question-Generation/README.md

  - **Generate distractors**, words that are similar to the answer, as *incorrect answers*.

 ![Question generation step by step gif](https://media.giphy.com/media/1n4JPydITD3mGvTZBZ/giphy.gif)

+## Installation

+### Creating a virtual environment *(optional)*
+To avoid any conflicts with python packages from other projects, it is a good practice to create a [virtual environment](https://docs.python.org/3/library/venv.html) in which the packages will be installed.
+If you do not want to this you can skip the next commands and directly install the the requirements.txt file.

+Create a virtual environment :

+    python -m venn venv

+Enter the virtual environment:

+*Windows:*

+    . .\venv\Scripts\activate

+*Linux or MacOS*

+    source .\venv\Scripts\activate

+Install ipython inside the venv:

+    ipython kernel install --user --name=.venv

+Install jupyter lab inside the venv:

+    pip install jupyterlab

+### Installing packages

+    pip install -r .\requirements.txt

 ## Execution